python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 ### Introduction

 Viewing the spectrum is useful.
-(TODO: More intro here.)
+In order to effect change to the electromagnetic spectrum we first have to be able to `see` those frequencies.

 ### Execution